You can dowload a PDF version of the programme here.

 Presenting city: Turku

-How can cities support the holistic integration of essential services with employment access?
-Join this workshop to support Turku addressing the challenge of linking housing, healthcare and other key services with employment.
-The city will present their experience in tackling youth unemployment in both short- and long-term by linking employment services with education and social support.
+How can Turku better identify and act on early signals in young people’s pathways to employment through stronger cooperation across services?
+Join this workshop to support Turku in addressing the challenge of linking employment with education, housing, healthcare and other key services to better support young people’s transition into work.
+The city will share its experience in tackling youth unemployment by strengthening connections between employment services, education and social support, with increased emphasis on earlier intervention.
 With Turku exploring more integrated approaches to support young people’s transition from education to work life, discussions aim to identify innovative practices to develop effective, multi-level governance models.

 7 May 2026 at 12:15 — 7 May 2026 at 12:30